Junjie-Chen/personal-portfolio-boilerplate/README.md

 ## Demo

-Click on [this link](https://personal-portfolio-boilerplate.herokuapp.com/) to the see the demo.
+Click on [this link](https://personal-portfolio-boilerplate.herokuapp.com/) to see the demo.